chiawen0104/Zeczec_fundraising/README.md

 # Zeczec_fundraising
-Homeworks and final project of Data Science and Social Inquiry, 2021 fall, NTUECON.
+Programming assignments and final project of Data Science and Social Inquiry, 2021 fall, NTUECON.